 It’s clear that the more time passes, the more gets forgotten.
 Nothing new so far.
 But what is striking is the speed at which we forget.
 As the graph shows, one hour after learning something, the average person has already forgotten 56% of it.
 After six days, almost 75% of what was learned has been consigned to the dungeons of memory.
-Keep these figures in mind, then think of the typical training day – a huge mound of information passed on in an extremely short period of time with no real follow-up and no opportunity to put it into practice afterwards.
+Keep these figures in mind, then think of the typical training day – a huge mound of information passed on in an extremely short period of time with no real follow-up and no opportunity to put it into practice afterward.
 There’s no way it’s going to end well.

 That’s why traditional training sessions have a low ROI, and it’s why it’s important to move them into the digital age.

 The traditional format for professional development courses (classroom-based, in groups, with a training provider) doesn’t encourage participants to engage with their training.
-They can ask questions and express their opinion, of course, but for most of the time, they’re passive.
+They can ask questions and express their opinion, of course, but most of the time, they’re passive.